saagie/proto-job-integration/README.md

 # POC - Job management
-This POC consists on a simple library based on Dataiku's REST API and Trifacta's, which will provide elementary functionalities to handle your jobs management.
+This POC consists on a simple library which will provide elementary functionalities to handle your jobs management.
+This management is made by delegation, using one of our partner's software :
+- Knime
+- Trifacta
+- Dataiku

 ## Content
+### Modules
 This little project can be splitted into three parts :
 1) *The business logic* (`domain`) : Defines all informations required to define what a job is (`Job` = name, project, id, status), and how we can manage it (`JobManager`).